-Alese Woolard enters her third season at the helm of the MSSU women's soccer program after serving four years as an assistant coach on former head coach Trevor Wachsman's staff.
+Alese Woolard enters her fifth season at the helm of the MSSU women's soccer program after serving four years as an assistant coach on former head coach Trevor Wachsman's staff from 2006-2009.

 Prior to her coaching stint, Woolard enjoyed a solid two-year playing career under former head coach Trevor Wachsman.
 Woolard made 14 starts in the net for the Lions and held the opposition scoreless for the final 227 minutes of the 2004 campaign.
 She recorded 77 saves and three shutouts in her two years at Southern.